xAirx/ReactNative-RestaurantAppProject/README.md

-#### Part 5: Login registration and authentication.
+#### Part 5: Login registration and authentication. - ON HOLD

-    ////////// Simple user "operations" //////////////

-    Enable a registered user to submit comments, update a submitted comment and delete a submitted comment.

-    The user should be restricted to perform such operations only on his/her own comments.
-No user or even the Admin can edit or delete the comments submitted by other users.

-    ///////////// Favorites ///////////// -- redux and post logic needed

-    Enable users to select a dish as their favorite, and add it to the list of favorites that are saved on the server.

-    Enable users to retrieve the list of their favorite dishes from the server

-    Enable users to Delete one or all of their favorite dishes from their favorites list on the server.

     Enable Oauth and facebook login